samergul/EmployeeMangementSystem/Templating-your-PowerShell-scripts.md

-Once you run ```Install-DSPModule``` to install the Dynamite PowerShell Toolkit commands, you gain access to the following command:
+Once you run ```Install-DSPModule``` to install the Dynamite PowerShell Toolkit, you gain access to the following command:

 ```Update-DSPTokens -UseHostName```